kulfonjs/kulfon/README.md

 kulfon serve
 ```

+It creates `public` directory with compiled content (this directory should be
+ignored).
 Go to `http://localhost:3000` to check your website.

 For more commands, just type

 ```
 kulfon
 ```

+## Compiling the project

+You can quickly compile your website using `kulfon compile`.
+This will generate
+`public` directory which should be copied to your remote server to be handled by
+a web server such as Apache or Nginx.

 ## Roadmap